linenoise/asemica/README.md

 Feedback
 ========

-Please direct any comments, questions, suggestions, bug reports, or feature requests to Dann Stayskal <dann@stayskal.com>.
+Please direct any comments, questions, suggestions, bug reports, or feature requests to Danne Stayskal <danne@stayskal.com>.
 If you're a coder, feel free to contribute.

 Contributing
 ------------